Jendus66/PriceChecker/README.md

 **Database**

 There need to be 3 tables in the database for the python script.
+SQL queries for tables create are in file sql.txt

 **1) pc_min_price**<br />
 Table pc_min_price contains all the products for which prices will be scrapped.
 Columns:<br />